bocchino/AppleCore/README.txt

    assembler will complain that it can't find the files.

 The result of all this should be a file called FILE.OBJ on the Apple II disk.
 Issue the command BRUN FILE.OBJ to run the program.
+(Note that if you do this inside the S-C Macro Assembler, the assembler shell clears the screen immediately after the program ends, so you may not see the output.
+In this case, type FP to go the Applesoft prompt, and do BRUN FILE.OBJ from there.
+The program will run and return you to the Applesoft prompt without clearing the screen.)

 To see an example of this process, navigate to ${APPLECORE}/Test/Good and type 'make'.
 After everything builds, drag the exec directory